pulumi/docs/content/blog/inside-crosswalk-for-kubernetes/index.md

 ![Kubernetes has multiple audiences](cindy1.png)
 ![Kubernetes is complex](cindy2.png)

 Kubernetes is the platform for modern applications.
-Kubernetes usage has grown by 50% in just six months according to a [DZone article](https://dzone.com/articles/survey-reveals-rapid-growth-in-kubernetes-usage-se).
+Usage has grown by 50% in just six months according to a [DZone article](https://dzone.com/articles/survey-reveals-rapid-growth-in-kubernetes-usage-se).
 There also a strong trend for public cloud container adoption shifting to [Kubernetes](https://www.tigera.io/blog/top-6-kubernetes-trends-for-2019/).

 Rapid adoption of a complex platform such as Kubernetes presents challenges.
 For example, enterprise teams can take six to twelve months to on-ramp to Kubernetes, containers, and the cloud before their application goes into production.
 Once deployed, misconfigured infrastructure accounts for 40 to 50% of [production outages](https://danluu.com/postmortem-lessons/).